AI as We Describe It: How Large Language Models and Their Applications in Health are Represented Across Channels of Public Discourse: Results

+\begin{shaded} \textbf{Summary:} (1) Public discussions on LLM for health were generally positive, and this positivity has gradually increased over time.
+TikTok and YouTube showed the most optimistic tone, whereas the News had an average neutral tone.
+(2) Writing styles mirrored these patterns: News and Research Press had highly analytical styles, consistent with professional norms.
+In contrast, social media platforms were less analytical and TikTok and YouTube scored higher on clout, suggesting that content creators presented themselves as confident and persuasive.
+Across all channels, authentic and spontaneous communication was low, particularly in professional outlets. \end{shaded}

-\subsubsection{Emotional Tone}
+\subsubsection{Emotional Tone.}

 Overall, the emotional tone of public discussions on LLM for health was generally positive, with most discourse channels (except for News) showing a positive emotional tone on average.
 This suggests that the portrayal of LLMs in health contexts was largely optimistic.
 In addition, as shown in Fig.~\ref{fig:emotion_trend}, we found the median emotional tone in public discourse on LLMs had increased over time despite some fluctuations.
 However, there was notable variation across channels.
 TikTok and YouTube content tended to exhibit the most positive tone, with higher median and mean values.
+For example, one video says \textit{``ChatGPT designed a \textbf{unique} \textbf{healthy} recipe that tasted \textbf{great} [...]
+I had one minor tweak, but overall \textbf{great} tool, \textbf{great} time-saver, very \textbf{exciting} new technology.''} Dunn's post hoc test further demonstrated that YouTube and TikTok content was significantly more positive than other sources.
 In contrast, News and Reddit discussions showed a more neutral tone, with Reddit in particular having the widest range of emotional attitudes.
+Dunn's post hoc test indicated that News was significantly more negative than other sources.
 This could be explained by the nature of these platforms: Reddit's community-driven nature, which encourages diverse opinions and facilitates focused discussions, while news articles are more likely to reflect journalistic norms that emphasize balance between highlighting opportunities and addressing risks.
 The technological orientation of Reddit's community may also have contributed to this high variation, as \citet{qi2024excitements} has shown that tech-centric communities exhibit greater polarization.

-\subsubsection{Writing Style}
+\subsubsection{Writing Style.}